 However, this is where the difference comes in with our service.
-A lot Delta County Internet Service Providers
+A lot Mesa County and Delta County Internet Service Providers

 are only actually providing a small percentage of the plans speeds to their customers.

 We set the speeds on the radios that we install so that they will actually peak out at the plan speed selected.
 As an example,

 lets use a plan speed of 15Mbps as an example.
 We make sure that coming from our radio at your location to your router you

 will see peaks of 15Mbps.
 It doesn't necessarliy mean that you will always get 15Mbps, there will always be some variation due

 to weather, atmospheric conditions, interference, Heavy usage times, etc. However, when you run a proper speed test (Please

-see our Technical Support page for how to properly run a speed test), you should see between 60 to 100% of that speed on a
+see our Technical Support page for how to properly run a speed test), you should see between 70 to 100% of that speed on a

 normal basis, with most of your speed test running above that average.
 What this means for our 15Mbps plan is that you

-should see speeds ranging from 9 to 15Mbps with most of the time operating in the 12 to 15Mbps range.
+should see speeds ranging from 10 to 15Mbps with most of the time operating in the 12 to 15Mbps range.

 Phone / Customer Support:

 Adaptive Internet has someone answering the phone from 9am to 5pm Monday through Friday.
 There is usually a break in the

 middle for lunch.
 Our phone system provides an automated attendent that provides the option to directly dial an extension or

 with our companies philosophy of keeping our expenses low.

 If you call and someone doesn't answer the phone during these times, then you will be given the opportunity to leave a

 message.
 This will happen if the person answering the phones is on the phone with another one of our customers.
 Please leave

 a message, as all calls to our office number are tracked, logged and we do return calls as soon as the person answering phones

 Please be patient if you leave a message and give us a reasonable time to call back.
 Leaving multiple messages only tends to

 slow down the process of returning your call as well as calls from other customers.

 Also, please do not call or text our cell phones as the primary means of communicating with us.
-Questions and problem solving will get
+Questions and problem solving

-even in the following days depending on how busy we are.
+that night or even in the following days depending on how busy we are.
 Calls to the office phone number are always given

 priority over any directly placed calls or texts to our personal cell phones.

 We do not have a dedicated Technical Support person available at the office for just answering technical questions.
-Again, in keeping with
+Again, in

-answering the phones and they will get the technical questions to the appropriate person so they can call each
+support person answering the phones and they will get the technical questions to the appropriate person so they can call each

 customer back as soon as possible.
 Our Technical Support individuals are also involved in tower work, customer installs,

 network support and other activities.
 We try to return all calls with technical questions within 1 business day.